Muhammed-Burhan/react-hooks-state-and-events-codealong/README.md

 Our full checklist looks like this:

 - 🚫 Is it passed as a prop?
+Nop
 - 🚫 Can you compute it based on any other state or props in your component?
+No
 - 🚫 Does it remain unchanged over time?
+No it changes to ON and fron On t OFF

 So it's time to add state!
 There's some starter code in the `Toggle.js` file.
 If you're feeling good about what you learned in the last lesson, give it a shot